 As an organic gem, the pearl’s origins intrigued and perplexed man for centuries.
 Its association with the sea led to many water-inspired myths and theories.
 Ancient poets surmised that pearls formed from tears of the gods that fell into open oysters.
 Similarly, in Greek and Roman mythology, Aphrodite/Venus shook droplets of water from herself as she rose from the sea, the droplets then hardening into pearls.
 Such myths inspired the belief that pearls formed from drops of dew, a theory that persisted for centuries.
 This theory endured until around the 16th century, when naturalists began to speculate that pearls formed from oyster eggs.

 Pearls in fact are the result of a mollusk’s response to a foreign particle.
 The pearls form when layers of nacre (mother of pearl), a variety of calcium carbonate, surround a foreign particle, like a grain of sand or a parasite.
-Not as fantastical as tears of a god, but still magical in its own way.

 For centuries, the main sources of pearls were the warm waters of the Persian Gulf, the Red Sea, and the Indian Ocean, as well as the rivers and lakes of China and the coast of Japan.
 After 1492, the discovery of pearls in the New World provided Europe a supply so great that the region came to be called the “Land of Pearls.”